cloudflare/tls-tris/README.md

 crypto/tls, now with 100% more 1.3.

-DO NOT USE THIS FOR THE SAKE OF EVERYTHING THAT'S GOOD AND JUST.
+THE API IS NOT STABLE AND DOCUMENTATION IS NOT GUARANTEED.

 [![Build Status](https://travis-ci.org/cloudflare/tls-tris.svg?branch=master)](https://travis-ci.org/cloudflare/tls-tris)